Roasted Turkey

 How to Make a Roasted Turkey

-Adjust the oven rack to the lowest position and preheat the oven to 400 degrees.
-Toss one-third of the onions, carrots, celery, garlic, thyme, and sage along with 1 tablespoon of butter into the turkey cavity then season the cavity with sea salt and freshly cracked pepper, to taste.
+Prepare the turkey by tossing one-third of the onions, carrots, celery, garlic, thyme, and sage, along with 1 tablespoon of butter, into the turkey cavity, then season the cavity with sea salt and freshly cracked pepper to taste.
 Bring the turkey legs together and truss the bird.

 Drizzle the olive oil into the bottom of a roasting pan.
 Scatter the remaining vegetables, thyme, and sage in the roasting pan.
 Pour 1 cup of water over the vegetables.
 Set a roasting rack in the pan.
-Brush the entire turkey evenly with the remaining butter, then season with sea salt and freshly cracked pepper, to taste.
-Place the turkey, breast side down, on the rack.
-Place into the oven and roast for 45 minutes.

 Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey, leg/thigh-side up with a couple of wads of paper towels.
-Side Note: My turkey wanted to fall over so I balled up some tin foil to hold turkey up.
+Baste the bird with the juices from the pan, then carefully turn the turkey, leg/thigh-side up with a couple of wads of paper towels.
+Side Note: My turkey wanted to fall over, so I balled up some foil to prop the turkey up.
 I was worried that the tin foil would rip the turkey skin, so I placed a couple of the onion chunks in between the tin foil and the bird – it worked great!
-Baste the bird again then place it back into the oven for 15 minutes.
-If there isn’t much liquid in the bottom of the pan, add another 1/2 cup of water.

 Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey so the other leg/thigh-side is up with a couple of wads of paper towels you used before.
+Baste the bird with the juices from the pan, then carefully turn the turkey so the other leg/thigh-side is up with a couple of wads of paper towels you used before.
 Side Note: Use the balled-up tin foil and onions to hold up the bird again.
-Baste the bird again then place it back into the oven for 15 minutes.

 Equipment